oivalian/SysInf/README.md

 # **SysInf**

-SysInf is a small package that simplfies system information into pre-defined strings.
+SysInf is a small module that simplfies system information into pre-defined strings.

 ___